 (e) has power to give guarantees, indemnities and undertakings whether in respect of the payment or repayment of moneys, the performance of obligations, or otherwise.

+[Section 12 amended by No. 28 of 2006 s.
+320 and 332.]

 12A.
 Joint ventures

-(1) The Commission shall not enter into or participate in joint venture arrangements (notwithstanding that those arrangements would be in the general furtherance of the objects of this Act) unless —
+(1) The Authority shall not enter into or participate in joint venture arrangements (notwithstanding that those arrangements would be in the general furtherance of the objects of this Act or the Government Employees’ Housing Act 1964) unless —

 (a) those arrangements are for the carrying out, control, or management, either jointly or by one party on behalf of any other, or otherwise as may be agreed in the common interest, of a project involving —